BZ110/Kinetic/README.md

 ## What does it screenshare for?
 ### Live Processes 🔴
-Technetium screenshares for multiple strings in live processes.
+Kinetic screenshares for multiple strings in live processes.

-**Technetium can screenshare for freely with *generic detection:***
+**Kinetic can screenshare for freely with *generic detection:***

 | Services/Programs: | Info |
 | - | - |